 This depends very much on the health of your tubes.
 The loss of a tube does reduce success rates, but you can still become pregnant and have a successful pregnancy with only one tube intact.
 Overall 65% of women are pregnant within 18 months of an ectopic pregnancy.
 Some studies suggest this figure rises to around 85% over 2 years.

-There are 3 main types of treatment:
+There are three main types of treatment:

-SURGICAL treatment involves performing an operation to remove the ectopic pregnancy under general anaesthesia.
+Surgical treatment involves performing an operation to remove the ectopic pregnancy under general anaesthesia.
 The most likely technique is laparoscopic (keyhole) surgery.
 Traditional surgery is by laparotomy (opencut on the lower abdomen) and is occasionally used if there is heavy internal bleeding or complications during laparoscopy.

-MEDICAL treatment uses a drug called Methotrexate which stops the pregnancy developing further and the pregnancy is gradually re-absorbed.
+Medical treatment uses a drug called Methotrexate which stops the pregnancy developing further and the pregnancy is gradually re-absorbed.
 It is only suitable if the tube has not ruptured, the pregnancy hormone HCG is low and there is minimal abdominal bleeding.

-EXPECTANT MANAGEMENT is defined as close monitoring by the Gynaecologist instead of immediate surgery or drug treatment.
+Expectant management is defined as close monitoring by the gynaecologist instead of immediate surgery or drug treatment.
 More than half of all ectopic pregnancies will end naturally without the need for any treatment.
 This is appropriate when an ultrasound scan shows a very small ectopic pregnancy with no bleeding and the pregnancy hormone Beta HCG is low.